seattlerb/flay/README.txt

 == DESCRIPTION:

-Flay analyzes ruby code for structural similarities.
+Flay analyzes code for structural similarities.
 Differences in literal values, variable, class, method names, whitespace, programming style, braces vs do/end, etc are all ignored.
 Making this totally rad.

 == FEATURES/PROBLEMS:

+* Plugin system allows other languages to be flayed.
+  * Ships with .rb and .erb. javascript and others will be available separately.
+* Includes FlayTask for Rakefiles.
 * Differences in literal values, variable, class, and method names are ignored.
 * Differences in whitespace, programming style, braces vs do/end, etc are ignored.
 * Works across files.
 * Reports differences at any level of code.
+* Totally rad.
 * Adds a score multiplier to identical nodes.
 * Run verbose to see an N-way diff of the code.

 == TODO:

 * Editor integration (emacs, textmate, other contributions welcome).
-* UI improvement suggestions welcome. :)
 * Score sequence fragments (a;b;c;d;e) vs (b;c;d) etc.

 == SYNOPSIS: